mario-ruoff/mario-ruoff.github.io/_projects/blockchain-app.md

 excerpt: "An blockchain-based inspection process platform using Ethereum"

-description: "This repository is a result of the [ARENA 2036](https://arena2036.de/en) Hackathon in 2022.
+description: "This repository is a result of the <a href='https://arena2036.de/en'>ARENA 2036</a> Hackathon in 2022.
 It aims to create a blockchain-based platform to enable proof of presence for inspection processes.
 Completed inspections are signed and signed via smart contracts."
 ---